Eunan O'Halpin

 Eunan O'Halpin (/ˈjuːnən/ YOO-nən) is Bank of Ireland Professor of Contemporary Irish History at Trinity College Dublin.
-He was educated at Gonzaga College, Dublin, received his BA and MA from University College Dublin and received a PhD from the University of Cambridge.
+He was educated at MacDara’s Community College, received his BA and MA from University College Dublin and received a PhD from the University of Cambridge.

 O'Halpin specialises in 20th century Irish and British history and politics.
 Since 2002, he has been a member of the National Archives Advisory Council.
 He is also a member of the Royal Irish Academy National Committee for History, the Royal Irish Academy National Committee for the Study of International Relations and of the Katherine Kavanagh Trust.
 He is a grandnephew of Kevin Barry, grandson of Kathleen Barry Moloney and great-grandson of Anti-Treaty Sinn Fein TD for Tipperary South, P. J. Moloney.

 In 2013, O'Halpin presented In the Name of the Republic, which was shown on TV3.